How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Use a soaker hose or drip line for even, water-conserving soaking.

 Focus on deep watering during the silking and kernel-fill stages, as corn needs extra moisture then.
-Early morning watering reduces evaporation and keeps leaves dry, lowering the risk of diseases like northern corn leaf blight.
+Early-morning watering reduces evaporation and keeps leaves dry, lowering the risk of diseases such as northern corn leaf blight.

 Constantly water around the base to avoid wetting the foliage directly.